An Allegory of Reality, Truth, Knowledge, Understanding, and Wisdom

 Through learning and experience, we acquire and improve reality chips (truth and knowledge) and use them to improve our kaleidoscope.

 What makes matters complicated is that our mental kaleidoscope has more than one lens.
 We perceive reality through our senses, we react emotionally to experiences, we think and reason, we dream, and can interpret the meaning of experiences.
-If we want to become more realistic we need to align and improve all lenses, not just that of perception.
+If we want to become more realistic we need to align and improve all mental lenses, not just that of perception.